Bacterial Vaginosis

 • Essential oil suppositories.
 If you are not pregnant, essential oil suppositories are another alternative that may help relieve BV symptoms.
 However, it’s important to mention that these have only been tested in laboratory experiments.
 If you choose to use them, always do so with the guidance of your provider.
 Dr. Aviva Romm also shares her go-to homemade suppository essential oil blend for addressing BV.

-Our Tiny Health vaginal test can help you with that.
+Our Tiny Health vaginal test can help you identify yours and provide a detailed report with personalized tips to optimize your vaginal health.

 References